lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * The network topology is star-oriented, which means that all packets between the same source-destination pair follow the same path.
 For the needs of this document, the architecture can simply be described as Devices (Dev) exchanging information with LPWAN Application Servers (App) through a Network Gateway (NGW).

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
-Indeed, new applications are less frequently installed in an LPWAN device, than they are in a computer or smartphone.
+Indeed, new applications are less frequently installed in an LPWAN device, than they are in a general-purpose computer or smartphone.

 SCHC compression uses a Context (a set of Rules) in which information about header fields is stored.
 This Context is static: the values of the header fields and the actions to do compression/decompression do not change over time.
 This avoids the need for complex resynchronization mechanisms.
 Indeed, a return path may be more restricted/expensive, sometimes completely unavailable {{RFC8376}}.